gonzofish/angular-librarian/commands/initial/templates/README.md

 Type | Testing TypeScript
 ---     | ---
-default | Run through Chrome & PhantomJS with files being watched & tests automatically re-run headless| Run through PhantomJS with files being watched & tests automatically re-run single  | Run through PhantomJS one time with no file watching watch   | Run through Chrome with files being watched & tests automatically re-run
+default | Run through PhantomJS one time with no file watching all     | Run through Chrome & PhantomJS with files being watched & tests automatically re-run headless| Run through PhantomJS with files being watched & tests automatically re-run watch   | Run through Chrome with files being watched & tests automatically re-run

 Note that Chrome still requires a manual refresh on the Debug tab to see updated test results.